venetucci/book-notes/2018 notes/platform-revolution-notes.md

 - Three kinds of developers:
   1. Core developers: create the core platform cuntions that provide value to platform participants.
       - Goal: get the platform to users, deliver value through tools and rules around the core interaction.
 Responsible for basic platform capabilities.
+      - Generally employed at the platform management company.
   2. Extension developers: Add features and value to the platform and enhance its functionality.
       - Usually outside parties.
-Managers have to decide how open they want to be to these developers.
+Managers have to decide how open they want to be to these developers and usually find ways to consequently profit from the value that this group creates.
       - Ex.
 People who produce apps sold via the iTunes store
-      - Companies will usually create an application programming interface (API) to regulate these developers, manage access to the system.
+      - Companies will usually create an application programming interface (API) to regulate and encourage these developers in their participation.
       - 🔖 **An API** is a standardized set of routines, protocols, and tools for building software applications that makes it easy for an outside programmer to write code that will connect with the platform infrastructure.
       - 💼 **Walmart vs. Amazon's APIs**: Amazon has 300 API "mashups", Walmart has one API, which is partially why Amazon pulled ahead of Walmart in the stock market in 2015.
       - 💼 **Salesforce** generates 50 percent of its revenues through APIs.